diruuu/binocular/README.md

 # Binocular
 An opinionated Binance desktop client for crypto trading.
-Available for Windows, macOs and Linux
+Available for Windows, macOs and Linux.

+Where to download?
+Find the latest release on [the release page](https://github.com/diruuu/binocular/releases).

 | Latest                                                                                                                                                                                  | Beta                                                                                                                                                                                   | Alpha                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|